microsoft/CCF/doc/build_apps/logging_cpp.rst

     :end-before: SNIPPET_END: set_claims_digest
     :dedent:

-CCF will then record the digest of the transaction as the combined digest of the write set, plus this ``claims_digest``, as well the commit evidence.
+CCF will then record this transaction as a leaf in the Merkle tree constructed from the combined digest of the write set, this ``claims_digest``, and the commit evidence.

 This ``claims_digest`` will be exposed in receipts under ``leaf_components``.
 It can then be revealed externally, or by the endpoint directly if it has been stored in the ledger.
 The receipt object deliberately makes the ``claims_digest`` optional,